GROUP MEDICAL INSURANCE

 They must contribute at least 50% towards the employee costs, and employee participation must be 75% or higher.
 Any uninsured employees who decline coverage will count against this participation percentage.

 Not sure if your client is eligible to offer group insurance?
 Ask one of our experienced sales directors.
+They can help you find the right plan for group insurance.

 Finding the best group insurance for your client can be challenging due to an ever-changing market and a wide variety of products.
 A common mistake when shopping for group insurance is to focus on price alone.
 The price of a policy is not always indicative of the coverage provided.
 Keep in mind a client’s needs and the market segment they fit into.
+For instance, small business health insurance will not be the right plan for large group segments.

 Working with a brokerage will also help you after the sale.
 It can be difficult and tedious to get support directly from an insurance carrier, but brokerages are well-equipped to offer full-service support, including: